Patreon: A New Way to Make Vlogging a Full-Time Activity

 Even though video bloggers earn money through ads, it’s not easy, and you probably won’t earn much money if you only use that way.

 You entertain, teach and inspire people.
-Patreon is just a way for people to keep being entertained, taught and inspired by you, if they want it.
+Patreon is just a way for people to let you keep entertaining, teaching and inspiring them.

 Patreon is similar to Kickstarter in a way, but it’s based on milestones.